Skip to content

 You can transparently replicate device data to the cloud using Ioto cloud synchronization.
 Data can be synchronized in either direction: from the cloud to the device, or from the device to the cloud.

-Replication is controllable on a per-model basis via the database schema.
-The schema process property defines how to process and synchronize each model.
+Replication is controllable on a per-item basis via the database schema.
+The schema process property defines how to process and synchronize each database item type.
+The schema names database items as "models".
 You can "enable" an model to be stored in the cloud, in the device or in both places.
 You can also control the replication direction flow of changes to be "up" to the cloud, or "down" to the device.

-For each Model in the schema, a property under the process collection specifies where the model resides and how it should be synchronized.
+For each item type in the schema, a property under the process collection specifies where the items reside and how they should be synchronized.

 1